elifesciences/elife-bot/README.md

 We have added unit tests for the eLife bot activities using Python unittest library.
-Running on the command line: cd to elife-bot and execute: python -m unittest discover -s tests/activity -p '*_tests.py'
+Running on the command line: cd to elife-bot and execute: python -m pytest --junitxml=build/junit.xml tests/

 ## Existing Workflows